lukasz-starosta/micro-connect/README.md

 - Clear way of exposing the same mounting method from the component so that it can be mounted in another application
 - Unified builder which will minimize the code and bundle it to allow it to be imported in another application
 - GitHub package repository for independent components
-- Hosting React component which would take the responsibility of mounting a specified component into a proper DOM element
+- Hosting applicatin which would take the responsibility of mounting a specified component into a proper DOM element
-- Documentation design and implementation
+- Design and implementation

 ## How to mount an external component?
 A clarification